uDALES/u-dales/docs/udales-getting-started.md

-mkdir -p u-dales/build/release # in case you want to later create a build/debug pushd u-dales/build/release cmake ../.. make -j$(nproc)
+mkdir -p u-dales/build/release # in case you want to later create a build/debug pushd u-dales/build/release cmake ../.. make popd
-popd
 ```

-Where `$(nproc)` will use all the number of CPU cores/threads available on your system.
-Note that using the maximum number of CPU cores/threads available may not necessarily be the fastest way to build the software, therefore you may want to manually specify the number of CPU cores/threads to use manually.
+You can compile in parallel mode by passing Make the `j` flag followed by the number of CPU cores to use.
+For exmaple, to compile with 2 cores do `make -j2`.

 ### Build on HPCs